 Use AI to tag your image catalog

 Let Google's powerful Cloud Vision take care of your digital asset management.
-Use the Vision block to add metadata to a group of images, making them searchable by attributes like color, text, and subject.
+Use the Vision app to add metadata to a group of images, making them searchable by attributes like color, text, and subject.

 Step 1: Create a table of images.